abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. On the **Azure AD Connect** page, under **User Sign-In**, select **Pass-through authentication**.
 1. On the **Passthrough Authentication** page, note the **SEA-ADM1** server name under **Authentication Agent**.

+   > **Note**: If you're not able see on-premises domain name and **SEA-ADM1** server name, kindly sign-in to azure portal in private window and perform above steps.
    > **Note**: To install the Azure AD Authentication Agent on multiple servers in your environment, you can download its binaries from the **Pass-through authentication** page in the Azure portal.

 #### Task 5: Install and register the Azure AD Password Protection proxy service and DC agent